JetBrains/teamcity-documentation/topics/reporting-issues.md

 ## OutOfMemory Problems

-If you experience problems with TeamCity "eating" too much memory or OutOfMemoryError/"Java heap space" errors in the log, do the following:
+If you experience problems with TeamCity consuming too much memory or "OutOfMemoryError"/"Java heap space" errors in the log, do the following:
 * Determine what process encounters the error (the actual building process, the TeamCity server, or the TeamCity agent).
-You can track memory and CPU usage by TeamCity with the charts on the __Administration__ | __Server Administration__ | __Diagnostics__ page of your TeamCity web UI.
+You can track memory and CPU usage by TeamCity with the charts on the __Administration | Server Administration | Diagnostics__ page of your TeamCity web UI.
 * If the server is to blame, check you have increased memory settings from the default ones for using the server in production (see the [section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server)).
 * If the build process is to blame, set "JVM Command Line Parameters" settings in the build runner.
-Increase value for `'-Xmx'` JVM option, like __\-Xmx1200m,__ e.g. Java Inspections builds may specifically need to increase `-Xmx` value.
+Increase the value for the `-Xmx` JVM option: for instance, `-Xmx1200m`.
+Note that Java Inspections builds may specifically need increasing the `-Xmx` value.
 * If the TeamCity server is to blame and increasing the memory size does not help, please report the case for us to investigate.
-For this, while the server is high on memory consumption, take several server thread dumps as described [above](#Taking+Thread+Dump), get the memory dump (see below) and all the server logs including `threadDumps-*` sub\-directories, archive the results and [send them](#Uploading+Large+Data+Archives) to us for further analysis.
-Make sure that Xmx setting is less than 8Gb before getting the dump:
+For this, while the server is high on memory consumption, take several server thread dumps as described [above](#Taking+Thread+Dump), get the memory dump (see below) and all the server logs including `threadDumps-*` sub-directories, archive the results, and [send them](#Uploading+Large+Data+Archives) to us for further analysis.
+Make sure that the `-Xmx` setting is less than 8Gb before getting the dump:
-  * if a memory dump (hprof file) is created automatically the `java\_xxx.hprof` file is be created in the process startup directory (\<[TeamCity Home](teamcity-home-directory.md)\>\/bin or \<[TeamCity Agent home](agent-home-directory.md)\>\/bin`);
+  * if a memory dump (`hprof` file) is created automatically, the `java\_xxx.hprof` file is created in the process startup directory (\<[TeamCity Home](teamcity-home-directory.md)\>\/bin or \<[TeamCity Agent home](agent-home-directory.md)\>\/bin`);
   * for the server, you can also take memory dump manually when the memory usage is at its peak.
-Go to the __Administration__ | __Server Administration__ | __Diagnostics__ page of your TeamCity web UI and click __Dump Memory Snapshot__.
+Go to the __Administration | Server Administration | Diagnostics__ page of your TeamCity web UI and click __Dump Memory Snapshot__.
   * another approach to take a memory dump manually is to use the `jmap` standard JVM command line utility of the full JVM installation of the same version as the Java used by the process.
 Example command line is:

     ```Shell